vmonaco/pohmm-keystroke/README.md

-## The Partially Observable Hidden Markov Model with Application to Keystroke Biometrics
+## The Partially Observable Hidden Markov Model and its Application to Keystroke Biometrics

 This repository contains code to reproduce experiments in this [article](http://arxiv.org/pdf/1607.03854.pdf).